Freeland goes 7 innings as Rockies beat Marlins 6-3

 Freeland (1-0), who had a breakout 17-win season in 2018, retired his first 11 batters before Starlin Castro lined a single.
-The only other hit the left-hander allowed was a pinch-hit home run by J.T Riddle leading off the sixth inning.
+The only other hit Freeland allowed was a pinch-hit home run by J.T Riddle leading off the sixth inning.

-Neil Walker also hit a pinch-hit homer in his first at-bat for Miami.
-Teammate Jorge Alfaro homered with two out in the ninth.
+“I try to keep my mental state the same throughout the season,” the left-hander said.
+“I try not to change anything just because it’s opening day and a new season.
+There’s really no reason to.”

+True enough.
+The Rockies have won 16 of Freeland’s 18 regular-season starts since July 2, and he has won nine consecutive decisions, the longest active streak in the major leagues.

 One downer for Colorado: Charlie Blackmon and newcomer Daniel Murphy each went 0 for 5 at the top of the order.